Addax101/Linux-for-Cloud-Engineers/README.md

 In the context of cloud engineering, Linux can be used for a variety of tasks, such as:

-* Setting up and managing cloud infrastructure: Linux can be used to set up and configure cloud infrastructure, such as VMs, load balancers, and storage.
+* **Setting up and managing cloud infrastructure** : Linux can be used to set up and configure cloud infrastructure, such as VMs, load balancers, and storage.

 * Deploying and managing applications: Linux can be used to deploy and manage applications in the cloud, such as web servers, database servers, and microservices.